h4rvey-g/ob-Notes/USMLE/GI/Celiac disease.md

 ---
 # Pathophysiology
 - Symptoms manifest when a genetically predisposed individual develops an immunological response to gliadin, an alcohol-soluble fraction of gluten.
-- Consumption of food containing gluten → tissue transglutaminase is released  → modifies gliadin from gluten proteins → pathogenic T cells react to and are activated by modified gliadin → mediate chronic intestinal inflammation → epithelial damage resulting in villous atrophy, crypt hyperplasia, and loss of brush border → impaired resorption of nutrients in the small intestine (especially in the distal duodenum and proximal jejunum) → malabsorption symptoms
+- Consumption of food containing gluten → tissue transglutaminase is released  → modifies gliadin from gluten proteins → pathogenic T cells react to and are activated by modified gliadin → mediate chronic intestinal inflammation → epithelial damage resulting in villous atrophy, crypt hyperplasia, and loss of brush border → impaired resorption of nutrients in the small intestine (especially in the distal duodenum and proximal jejunum) → [[malabsorption]] symptoms
 ![[Pasted image 20231028095408.png]]

 ---
 # Clinical features
 ## Gastrointestinal symptoms
-- <span style="background:rgba(240, 200, 0, 0.2)">Chronic or recurring diarrhea: [[steatorrhea]]</span>
+- <span style="background:rgba(240, 200, 0, 0.2)">Chronic or recurring [[diarrhea]]: [[steatorrhea]]</span>
 - Flatulence, abdominal bloating, and pain
 ## Extraintestinal symptoms and associations
-- **Malabsorption symptoms**: fatigue, weight loss, vitamin deficiency, iron deficiency [[anemia]], osteoporosis, hypocalcemia
+- **[[Malabsorption]] symptoms**: fatigue, weight loss, vitamin deficiency, iron deficiency [[anemia]], [[osteoporosis]], hypocalcemia
 - In children: failure to thrive, growth failure, delayed puberty, secondary [[hyperparathyroidism]]
 - Dermatologic associations: **[[dermatitis herpetiformis]]**
 - Neuropsychiatric symptoms: peripheral neuropathies (numbness, burning and tingling of the hands and feet) , headache, ataxia, depression, irritability